 Ready to connect to the mains for year- round use, this pressure-treated spruce/pine wood barn with weatherboard finish measures H320cm x W433cm x D312cm.

-6. Build a garden room
+6. Build a contemporary garden room to your spec

 Traditional Garden Rooms from Hudson Garden Rooms have a handcrafted timber frame and can be constructed in any shape, size and wood type.
 They include french doors and double windows, insulated hardwood flooring, walls and ceilings, interior lighting and sockets – plus connection to the house – painted plywood interior walls and a tiled pitched roof.

-7. Make yours a pool house
+7. Make your contemporary garden room a pool house

-Whether a place to unwind, storage for furniture or simply a practical pool-side space, this garden room from Vale Garden Houses has a gable front, terracotta tiled roof and inset glazed rooflights, plus bi-fold doors for a wider entrance.
+Whether a place to unwind, storage for furniture or simply a practical pool-side space, this contemporary garden room from Vale Garden Houses has a gable front, terracotta tiled roof and inset glazed rooflights, plus bi-fold doors for a wider entrance.